 In West Virginia, while parents can recover wrongful death compensation, only the personal representative of the deceased may file a wrongful death claim.
 Because a child typically has no will, a family member may apply to represent the estate and file the claim.
 We can help grieving families do this and recover from the damages that someone’s carelessness made them endure.

 Our motto is clients first, so we are ready to hear from you 24 hours a day, seven days a week.
-Contact Desai Law, PLLC, to speak with our Morgantown child injury lawyers, or call at (304) 974-1974.
-We’re ready to offer your free consultation right now.
+Contact Desai Law, PLLC, to speak with our child injury attorneys, or call at (304) 974-1974.
+We’re ready to offer you a free consultation right now.

 Desai Law, PLLC